lavrd/tunnel/README.md

 ### Bundling

-After signing key creation you need to be able to build macOS bundle after Rust binary compliation.
+After signing key creation you need to be able to build macOS bundle after Rust binary compilation.
 Install [this tool](https://github.com/burtonageo/cargo-bundle) to do it automatically.

 `Cargo.toml` contains `[package.metadata.bundle]` section to describe bundle metadata.
 Also we have some configuration in `./macos_bundle` folder.